So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 Local level is no longer any protection.

-The way it's supposed to work is that anything that is not given to the states and the uh given to the federal government in the Tenth Amendment is given to the states.
+The way it's supposed to work is that anything that is not given to the states or given to the federal government in the 10th Amendment is given to the states.

-Anything the state will allow to be decided at the f at the local level will be decided that way.
+Anything the state will allow to be decided at the local level will be decided that way.

-I mean, I'm in New York City right now, and it has effectively managed to uh abrogate and destroy the second amendment in this city without openly doing so.
+I mean, I'm in New York City right now, and it has effectively managed to abrogate and destroy the Second Amendment in this city without openly doing so.

-They do it through uh grinding you down through bureaucratic means.
+They do it through grinding you down through bureaucratic means.

-You gotta you gotta get fingerprinted, you gotta pay a few hundred bucks, you gotta wait in line, you gotta take a day off from work, and then in six months maybe you'll get a premise permit, which means you can keep a firearm with a trigger lock in a lockbox separate from the ammunition.
+And then in six months, maybe you'll get a premise permit, which means you can keep a firearm with a trigger lock in a lockbox separate from the ammunition.

-That's gonna be great because you can throw that lockbox at the burglar when he comes in.
+That's going to be great because you can throw that lockbox at the burglar when he comes in.

 You can get something local change.